 Designing your Caching Infrastructure¶

-Because Omniverse Caches can be chained, clever placement of caches in key points of your infrastructure can allow for optimal performance for your clients.
+Because Nucleus Caches can be chained, clever placement of caches in key points of your infrastructure can allow for optimal performance for your clients.

 Obviously, it’s impossible to cover all situations here.
-Think of Omniverse Cache as an HTTP Proxy type cache (after all, that’s precisely what it is), and design your setup according to your needs.
+Think of Omniverse Cache as an HTTP Proxy type cache (after all, that’s precisely what it is), and design your configuration based to your requirements.

 Optimizing for Network Topology¶

 When dealing with complex network topologies, careful placement of caches will “localize” data as close to users as possible.

 For additional information and installation help, review the Cache in Enterprise documentation.